y-ken/fluent-plugin-geoip/README.md

 * `tag`

 On using this option with tag placeholder like `tag geoip.${tag}` (test code is available at [test_out_geoip.rb](https://github.com/y-ken/fluent-plugin-geoip/blob/master/test/plugin/test_out_geoip.rb)), it will be overwrite after these options affected. which are remove_tag_prefix, remove_tag_suffix, add_tag_prefix and add_tag_suffix.

 * `flush_interval` (default: 0 sec)

+Set buffering time to execute bulk lookup geoip.

+### GeoipFilter

+Note that filter version of `geoip` plugin does not have handling `tag` feature.

+* `include_tag_key` (default: false)

+Add original tag name into filtered record using SetTagKeyMixin.<br />
+Further details are written at http://docs.fluentd.org/articles/in_exec

+* `skip_adding_null_record` (default: false)

+Skip adding geoip fields when this valaues to `true`.
+On the case of getting nothing of GeoIP info (such as local IP), it will output the original record without changing anything.

+* `flush_interval` (default: 0 sec)